-The artist Charlotte Salomon was tragically killed in the gas chamber at Auschwitz at the age of 26, whilst 5 months pregnant.
+The artist Charlotte Salomon was tragically murdered in the gas chamber in Auschwitz at the age of 26, while 5 months pregnant.
 She left behind two legacies: a beautiful collection of her paintings and a fascinating story.

 Magda Michalska covered the tragedy of this tale in her piece on Charlotte – Charlotte Salomon: Death, Life and Theater.
-Then co-incidentally I was lent a copy of Charlotte’s Life?
-Or Theatre? book which contains over a thousand gouache paintings depicting her from early childhood all the way through to her death.
+Then co-incidentally I was lent a copy of Salomon’s Life?
+Or Theatre? book which contains over a thousand gouache paintings depicting her from early childhood through to her death.
 It is a heartbreaking document of self-expression.

 Let’s take a closer look.
 Salomon had a complex and heart-breaking family life – marked by the suicides of nine of her female relatives.
 But the first part of Life?
-Or Theatre? consists of colourful imprints of memories from her carefree childhood spent with her family, governesses and neighbours in the prestigious Berlin district of Charlottenburg.
+Or Theatre? consists of colorful imprints of memories from her carefree childhood spent with her family, governesses, and neighbors in the prestigious Berlin district of Charlottenburg.

-Born into a well to do family in Berlin in 1917, at the height of WW1, Salomon was privileged and intellectual.
-She was not an amateur in art, and her seemingly naive paintings are based on serious theoretical knowledge, art training and exceptional talent.
+Born into a well-to-do family in Berlin in 1917, at the height of World War I, Salomon was privileged and intellectual.
+She was not an amateur in art, and her seemingly naive paintings are based on serious theoretical knowledge, art training, and exceptional talent.

-In these child-like images we see a comic book, graphic art style.
+In these child-like images, we see the resemblance to comic books and graphic art styles.
 We see a continuous narrative packed with pictorial devices.
 Just as in my son’s paintings, we see the same characters appear again and again across the page.
 The painting is a story, a timeline, as in a film or a cartoon.
 There is no perspective, no scale.
-This is life ‘known’, not just ‘seen’.
+This is life “known”, not just “seen”.
 This is art as a mosaic or a map.
 We are on a guided tour of the thoughts of the child artist at that precise moment in time.
 It is magical and symbolic, not a realistic representation.

 Psychologists say that children use drawing and painting to make meaning.
 And this is exactly what Salomon was doing throughout her work.
 In a world that made no sense, a world filled with trauma and horror, she was trying to make meaning.
-A habit all children have, but which Salomon had to hold tight to, in order to make sense of her short and complicated life.
+This is a habit all children have, which Salomon had to hold tight to, to make sense of her short and complicated life.
 So that she could explore and communicate, de-code and en-code.

 Salomon was a remarkable painter and writer.
 Her work was both domestic and epic.
 Psychologically charged, her later paintings speak to us of the dangers of the rise of xenophobic nationalism, a message we would do well to heed in these troubled times.